cyrilletuzi/angular-async-local-storage/README.md

 [All browsers supporting IndexedDB](http://caniuse.com/#feat=indexeddb), ie. all current browsers :
 Firefox, Chrome, Opera, Safari, Edge and IE10+.

+Local storage is required only for apps, and given that you won't do an app in older browsers, current browsers support is far enough and you can jump to the next section.
+But you'll find other details below if needed.

 IE8/9 are supported but use native localStorage as a fallback, so internal operations are synchronous (the public API remains asynchronous-like).